Unramified Grothendieck-Serre for simply-connected group schemes satisfying an isotropy condition via unipotent chains: Lifting to a relative curve and descent to A1

 Note that $T'$ is also $R$-finite.
 Let $C''$ be a Zariski neighborhood of $T'$ in $C'$ such that $\phi|_{C''}$ is \'etale.
 It is enough to prove the proposition with $C$, $Y$, and $T$ replaced with $C''$, $Y\times_CC''$, and $T'$.
 Thus, we may assume from the beginning that condition~\eqref{eq:cond} is satisfied with $T$ instead of $T'$.

-Now by arguing as in the proof of~\cite[Prop.~4.4]{GuoLiuGrSerre} in the case $d=1$, we find an open subscheme $\widetilde C\subset C$ containing all closed points of $T$ (and thus containing $T$) and an \'etale morphism $\widetilde C\to W$, where $W$ is an open subset of $\A^1_R$, that maps isomorphically $Y\times_C\widetilde C=Y\cap\widetilde C$ onto a closed subscheme $Y'\subset W$ such that $Y\cap\widetilde C\simeq Y'\times_W\widetilde C$.
-Note that~\cite[Prop.~4.4]{GuoLiuGrSerre} has stricter conditions on the number of closed points of $T$ than~\eqref{eq:cond}.
-However, inspecting the proof we see that~\eqref{eq:cond} suffices.
-In more detail, in the proof of~\cite[Lemma~4.9]{GuoLiuGrSerre} we need to construct a closed embedding $\bigcup_{z\in T_x}z\to\A^1_x$ such that for any closed point $y\in\A^1_x$, the image of the embedding avoids at least one point whose residue field is isomorphic to $k(y)$.
-This is clearly possible by~\eqref{eq:cond}. \end{proof}
+It remains to apply~\cite[Variant~4.8]{GuoLiuGrSerre}. \end{proof}

-The following is an analogue of~\cite[Prop.~6.5]{CesnaviciusGrSerre}. \begin{proposition} Let $X$ be an integral affine scheme smooth, of finite type, and of positive dimension over a semilocal Dedekind domain.
-Let $\bG$ be a reductive $X$-group scheme with opposite parabolic subgroup schemes $\bP_\pm$.
+The following is an analogue of~\cite[Prop.~6.5]{CesnaviciusGrSerre}. \begin{proposition} Let $X$ be an integral affine scheme smooth and of relative positive dimension over a semilocal Dedekind domain.
+Let $\bG$ be a reductive $X$-group scheme with opposite parabolic $X$-subgroup schemes $\bP_\pm$.
+Assume that the $X$-group scheme $\bP_-\cap\bP_+$ has a maximal torus.
 Let $T\subset Y\subset X$ be closed subsets such that $Y$ is fiberwise of positive codimension over the Dedekind domain and $T$ is of codimension at least two in $X$.
-Let $\cE$ be a $\bG$-torsor such that there is a unipotent chain of $\bG$-torsors over $X-T$ connecting $\bG_{X-T}$ to $\cE_{X-T}$ and assume that the~chain is trivial over $X-Y$.
-For a finite set of closed points $\bx\subset X$, set $R:=\cO_{X,\bx}$.
+Let $\cE$ be a $\bG$-torsor over $X$ such that there is a unipotent chain of $\bG$-torsors over $X-T$ connecting $\bG_{X-T}$ to $\cE_{X-T}$ and assume that the~chain is trivial over $X-Y$.
+Fix a finite set of points $\bx\subset X$ and set $R:=\cO_{X,\bx}$.
 Then there are